penninesoaringclub/newsletter/content/posts/2025-01/index.md

 ---

-Fly safe, see you in November.
+Fly safe, see you in March.